You have no items in your shopping cart.

 - May improve Calcium absorption

-Calcium Ascorbate is Vitamin C (otherwise known as ascorbic acid) in a buffered condition.
-Vitamin C has a natural acidity which can be a little too much to handle for those that have gastrointestinal issues.
-This is why there is a buffered version, in which the ascorbic acid is reacted with Calcium in order to significantly reduce the acidity of the solution.
-Not only does this help to reduce the acidity, but it also allows the beneficial effects of Calcium to reach your body along with those of the Vitamin C.
+Calcium Ascorbate is Vitamin C (otherwise known as Ascorbic Acid) in a buffered condition.
+Vitamin C has a natural acidity, which can be a little too much to handle for those that have gastrointestinal issues.
+The Ascorbic Acid is reacted with Calcium in order to significantly reduce the acidity of the solution.

 Health Benefits Provided By Calcium Ascorbate Buffered Vitamin C

-Calcium Ascorbate buffered Vitamin C is the product of combining Vitamin C with Calcium, and thus the beneficial effects of both substances come through in the end.
-This works because the Calcium Ascorbate solution is separated in the stomach; the acid is separated from the calcium, yielding ascorbic acid and pure calcium respectively.
-In addition, the Ascorbic Acid actually facilitates the process of Calcium being absorbed into cells making the Calcium that much more efficiently received.
-On top of that, Ascorbic Acid also assists in more efficient absorption of iron, and in providing the body with essential antioxidants to boost the performance of the immune system.
-This is done by neutralizing free radicals (molecules that damage healthy cells and come about as a byproduct of metabolizing food into energy) and stopping harmful reactions that take place in water dense parts of the body.
+Calcium Ascorbate Buffered Vitamin C combines the benefits of both compounds.
+The Ascorbic Acid actually facilitates the process of Calcium being absorbed into cells, increasing efficiency on both ends.
+Ascorbic Acid also assists in the absorption of iron and in providing the body with essential antioxidants to boost the performance of the immune system.
+This is done by neutralizing free radicals (molecules that damage healthy cells) and stopping harmful reactions in the body.

-Vitamin C assists in producing Collagen, which is a protein that is necessary for providing flexibility to all sorts of bodily structures like muscles, sinews and blood vessels.
-On top of that, it also keeps bone marrow, bones, cartilage, discs of the vertebrae, teeth, and skin all at healthy levels.
-In accelerating the production of Collagen, this means that Vitamin C is an essential part of the body’s healing process.
-Without Vitamin C it would be significantly more difficult for clots to form and thus, stifle blood from flowing excessively out of cuts and abrasions.
+Vitamin C assists in producing collagen, which is a protein necessary for providing flexibility to all sorts of bodily structures like muscles, sinews and blood vessels.
+In accelerating the production of collagen, Vitamin C is an essential part of the body’s healing process.
+Vitamin C reduces the risk of dangerous clots in arteries and veins.